-Last month I tested several essential oil blends, along with a Norwex cloth, bleach and 409 all purpose cleanerin a test on effectiveness of killing germs.
-The bleach ended up doing the best, some home-made essential oil blends did decent and some not as good, and the Norwex cloth didn’t do well at all (which disappointed me).
-A big shocker for me on that test was that my vinegar did not do well.
-I have been cleaning with vinegar for about 7 years now!
+Last month I tested several essential oil blends, along with a Norwex cloth, bleach and 409 all purpose cleaner.
+The bleach ended up doing the best, some essential oil blends did decent and some not as good, and the Norwex cloth didn’t do well at all (which disappointed me).
 You can read all those results HERE.
-I wanted to give Norwex another shot, because I really wanted it to work!
+I wanted to give Norwex another shot, because well, I really wanted it to work!
 I have had my cloth for just at a year, and my friend offered to send me a new cloth to try it out.
 I was hoping maybe my cloth has just been over used.
-I also wanted to test out the thieves cleaner against the thieves sanitizer.

 - Norwex year old cloth